Joh-Ishimwe/tractorcare/README.md

 ### Key Findings
 Supervised models (SVM, KNN, ResNet-like CNN) excelled with accuracies above 92%.
 But ResNet-like CNN showed strong potential for transfer learning with perfect precision.
 Isolation Forest underperformed, confirming the value of labelled data for this task.

-- **Top Performers:** ResNet-like CNN and VGG-like CNN lead with high accuracy (92.90% and 91.26%).
-- **Best Precision:** ResNet-like CNN (100.00%) - Ensures no false positives, minimizing unnecessary maintenance.
-- **Highest Recall:** CNN (93.62%) - Best at catching all failures, though ResNet-like CNN (86.17%) is competitive.
-- **Most Balanced:** ResNet-like CNN with an F1-Score of 92.57%, suitable for practical deployment.
-- **Least Effective:** Isolation Forest (43.17% accuracy) underperformed on this labeled dataset.

 ### Model Selection Rationale
 **Selected Model:** ResNet-like CNN